bitrise-io/devcenter/_articles/en/reviews/Outside contributor/organization-faq.md

 A Team of an Organization's app can contain members invited directly or through the groups assigned to them.
 Team members with a direct role can only access the app they were invited to and can't add an app to the Organization.
 Members of a Team always have a role assigned to them (Admin, Developer or Tester).

-## Who are the "contributors"?
+## Who are the Outside contributors?

-Contributors are members of an app's Team with a direct role, invited only to an app of an Organization and not to the Organization itself.
+[Outside contributors](/team-management/organizations/managing-apps/#adding-outside-contributors-to-an-app) are members of an app's Team with a direct role, invited only to an app of an Organization and not to the Organization itself.

 ## Can I have multiple Organizations?